benfulcher/GeneCategoryEnrichmentAnalysis/README.md

 3. `ResultsComparison`: code to compare GSEA results to _ermineJ_.
 4. `Peripheral`: additional code files.

-All of these subdirectories can be added to the current path by running the `startup` script.
+To initialize this toolbox, all of these subdirectories should be added to the Matlab path by running the `startup` script.

-#### Using the Repository

-There are two steps in performing an analysis:
-1. Initialize the package with the latest GO hierarchy and gene annotations (or download processed results from [figshare](https://figshare.com/s/71fe1d9b2386ec05f421)).
-2. Run an enrichment analysis.

-___Note:___
+### Step 1: Defining gene-to-category annotations

+The first step in running an enrichment analysis is defining the set of gene categories, and the genes annotated to each category.
+Here, we use the GO biological process annotations.
-This [figshare repository](https://figshare.com/s/71fe1d9b2386ec05f421) gives processed outputs from GO annotation files from the 2019-04-17 release.
+These can be processed from raw data using code in this toolbox, or you can download a recent set of processed results from [this figshare repository](https://figshare.com/s/71fe1d9b2386ec05f421), which provides processed outputs from GO annotation files from the 2019-04-17 release.

+This is described below.

 ## Analysis
 ### Gene Score Resampling